crschmidt/cpp.ebikelibrary.org/content/buy-yours/hsd.md

 #images: ["/ebikes/abound.jpg"]
 ---

-The Camberville E-Bike Lending Library has partnered with E-Bikes of New England to offer a discount on a package deal with accessories for single rider bikes like the Tern HSD and Tern Quick Haul.
+The Community Pedal Power E-Bike Lending Library has partnered with E-Bikes of New England to offer a discount on a package deal with accessories for single rider bikes like the Tern HSD and Tern Quick Haul.

 Bikes are assembled by professional bike mechanics, and delivered to your door